 God Has Distinct Plans for Israel and the Church

-History is Divided into Dispensations
+History Is Divided into Dispensations

 The Rapture Precedes the Tribulation